mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 ## 6.2 Updatable Operational Data Stores {#operational-data-stores}

-Another common use case where custom OData APIs will help you is when you have a Mendix app that functions as an Operation Data Store or Data Layer for other Mendix apps.
+Another common use case where wrapped OData APIs will help you is with Mendix app that functions as an operational data store, or a Data Layer for other Mendix apps.

 Customers often have one Mendix app where they define a central data model that is being used by multiple frontend apps.
 This central app gets data from different backend systems, caches it, and makes it available as a unified model to the frontend apps.
 With OData you have a productive and easy to consume way to provide full read-write APIs to your frontend apps.
-To ensure data consistency, you can use the Odata capability microflows to update your backend systems when a frontend app changes data through an OData API.
+To ensure data consistency, you can use the OData capability microflows to update your backend systems when a frontend app changes data through an OData API.

 Operational data stores are often used to unify and cache external data used by multiple apps.
-Reasons:
+Reasons for this include the following:

-- Service APIs do not fit well with interactive use by frontend apps (no sorting,paging, filtering available on the APIs)
+* Service APIs do not fit well with interactive use by frontend apps (no sorting,paging, filtering available on the APIs)
-- You want to centrally manage security on the data, instead of handling this in every frontend app
+* You want to centrally manage security on the data, instead of handling this in every frontend app
-- Simplify data model by unifying data from different services
+* Simplify data model by unifying data from different services

-You can implement a low-code operational data store using Mendix:
+With the functionalities released in Studio Pro [9.17](/releasenotes/studio-pro/9.17/), you can implement a low-code operational data store using Mendix.

 - define a unified model using persistent entities
 - Use task queue and scheduled events to implement data synching by retrieving data via the available apis (webservices, rest services, sql).